virt-manager/virt-manager/INSTALL.md

    - libosinfo >= 0.2.10

-On Debian or Ubuntu based distributions, you need to install the `gobject-introspection` bindings for some depedencies like `libvirt-glib` and `libosinfo`.
+On Debian or Ubuntu based distributions, you need to install the `gobject-introspection` bindings for some dependencies like `libvirt-glib` and `libosinfo`.
 Look for package names that start with `'gir'`, for example `gir1.2-libosinfo-1.0`.